CitoyensCapteurs/CitizenWatt-Base/README.md

 * /api/sensors
 	* Returns all the available sensors with their types
+* /api/sensors/<id:int>
+    * Returns the infos for the specified sensor.
 * /api/types
 	* Returns all the available measure types
+* /api/time
+    * Returns the current timestamp of the server side.
 * /api/energy_providers
     * Returns all available energy providers
 * /api/energy_providers/<current|<int>>